 console.log("Input " + name + " has too much text.")

-Ideally, though we’d update the character count every time the user types into an input box, but that requires running JavaScript on every key press.
+}Ideally, though we’d update the character count every time the user types into an input box.
+That requires running JavaScript on every key press.
 Let’s implement that next.

-objects in JavaScript correspond to
+Node objects in the DOM correspond to

-nodes in the browser.
+Element nodes in the browser.
 They thus have JavaScript

 object properties as well as HTML attributes.
 They’re